 Clérigos church is beautiful on its own, but the 360-degree view from the top of Clérigos tower is unbeatable.
 The entrance fee is 4€ during the day and 5€ at night, making it an affordable option.
 Nonetheless, be prepared, there is a bit of a hike to the top, and the staircases can be quite narrow.

 Address: Rua Sao Filipe Neri, Porto 4050-546, Portugal

 5. Dom Luis I Bridge

 I previously mentioned Dom Luís I Bridge along with the Ribeira district.
-However, it definitely deserves its own photo spot!
-One of this bridge’s most striking features happens to be its two levels: the top level now serves as a pedestrian walkway, while the bottom level carries road traffic.
+However, it deserves its own photo spot!
+One of this bridge’s most striking features happens to be its two levels: the top-level now serves as a pedestrian walkway, while the bottom level carries road traffic.
 For a romantic evening, you could even take a stroll along the bridge at sunset.
 However, this isn’t advisable for those afraid of heights, considering that the walkway rests approximately 190 ft above the water!